cnadler86/dishwasher/README.md

 # Dishwasher Control System
-Automate best startt of a dishwasher based on the current energy prices.
+Automate best start of your BSH dishwasher based on the current energy prices.

 ## Installation
 ## Clone the repository